evandeblase/evandeblase.github.io/index.md

 ---
 ## About Me

 Hi, my name is Evan DeBlase.
 I am an alumnus of Lehigh University, holding a Bachelor of Science degree in Finance and Accounting, with a minor in Real Estate.
-My greatest strengths are my curious mind and determination and I search for ways to think differently and never get complacent with the growth of my abilities and passion.
+My greatest strengths are my curious mind and determination as I search for ways to think differently and never get complacent with the growth of my abilities and passion.

 <!-- Upload your own photo and change the path -->